GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 image: images/overview.png
 category: 5
 summary: |
   This Genesys Cloud Developer blueprint demonstrates how to build a web chat-based chatbot using Genesys Cloud's web chat and bot capabilities and integrating that chatbot with an AWS lambda.
+All the components used in this solution can be deployed using Terraform, the Terraform AWS provider, and the Terraform Genesys Cloud CX as Code provider.
 ---
-This Genesys Cloud Developer blueprint demonstrates how to build a web chat-based chatbot using Genesys Cloud's web chat and bot capabilities and integrating that chatbot with an AWS lambda.
-All the components used in this solution can be deployed using Terraform, the Terraform AWS provider, and the Terraform Genesys Cloud CX as Code provider.

 ![Build a web chat-based chatbot calling an AWS Lambda via a Genesys Cloud data action](images/overview.png "Build a web chat-based chatbot calling an AWS Lambda via a Genesys Cloud data action")

 :::{"alert":"info","title":"Important Information","collapsible":false,"autoCollapse":false}
-While Genesys still supports web chats, Genesys is investing in its next generation messaging platform, [Web messaging](https://developer.genesys.cloud/commdigital/digital/webmessaging/ "Goes to the Web messaging and Messenger page).
+While Genesys still supports web chats, Genesys is investing in its next generation messaging platform, [Web messaging](https://developer.genesys.cloud/commdigital/digital/webmessaging/ "Goes to the Web messaging and Messenger page").

 Leverage this blueprint **only** if you have existing web chat deployments.
-Otherwise, review the [sister blueprint](https://github.com/GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint) that delivers the same solution using Web Messaging.
+Otherwise, review the [Build a web messaging Chatbot calling an AWS Lambda via a Genesys Cloud Data Action](https://github.com/GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint "Goes to the Build a web messaging Chatbot calling an AWS Lambda via a Genesys Cloud Data Action") in Github that delivers the same solution using Web Messaging.
 :::

 ## Scenario

 An organization is interested in building a chatbot that allows customers to check the status of an order they have placed.
 The development team wants to:

-* Quickly implement a chatbot on the company website with minimal coding effort.
+* Quickly implement a chatbot on the organization's website with minimal coding effort.
 * Implement a chatbot across multiple contact center channels.
 Initially, the bot flow will process inbound chats.
 By designing the flow in a non-channel-specific way, the dev team will be able to integrate it with a voice channel later.
-* Integrate the chatbot with an existing AWS Lambda that looks up the order status for a customer.
-By promoting reuse, the development team will speed up delivery and demonstrate efficient design.

 ## Solution